-• Data Migration Facility (DMF) and Tape Management Facility (TMF).

-- Trusted IRIX.
+- Data Migration Facility (DMF) and Tape Management Facility (TMF). - Trusted IRIX.
 CXFS has been qualified in an SGI Trusted IRIX cluster with the Data Migration Facility (DMF) and Tape Management Facility (TMF). - If you want to run CXFS and Trusted IRIX, all server-capable administration nodes must run Trusted IRIX.
 Client-only nodes can be running IRIX.
-For more information, see Chapter 13, "Trusted IRIX and CXFS" on page 331. - FailSafe (coexecution).
-See the "Overview of FailSafe Coexecution" on page 39, and the FailSafe Administrator's Guide for SGI InfiniteStorage. - SGI Cluster Manager for Linux.
-See the SGI InfiniteStorage Cluster Manager for Linux Administrator's Guide. - A serial port multiplexer used for the reset capability.
+For more information, see Chapter 14, "Trusted IRIX and CXFS" on page 351. - FailSafe (coexecution).
+See the "Overview of FailSafe Coexecution" on page 38, and the FailSafe Administrator's Guide for SGI InfiniteStorage. - SGI Cluster Manager for Linux.
+See the SGI InfiniteStorage Cluster Manager for Linux Administrator's Guide.